alphasaft/Micro/README.md

 ### Macros, again

 And that's where macros kick in !
 Conceptually, macros are functions that are meant to evaluate parsed code, and return a standard JS value of type `T`.
-A macro is made up of two things : a `MacroDeclaration`, that you passed to the compiler and tell what the macro looks like, and something called a `MacroReducer<T>`, which tells what the macro does.
+A macro is made up of two things : a `MacroDeclaration`, that you passed to the compiler and tells what the macro looks like, and something called a `MacroReducer<T>`, which tells what the macro does.

 A `MacroReducer<T>` is a function that takes in four arguments to output an object of type `T` :
 * An context, of type `Context<T>`,